risk-first/website/risks/Software-Dependency-Risk.md

 ![Software Dependency Ergonomics:  adopting complex dependencies](../images/generated/risks/software-dependency/ergonomics2.png)

-Adopting larger, more complex software dependencies (as shown in the diagram above) means that you are avoiding more complexity yourself.
-This probably gives you a longer learning curve before you understand the tool, and you _might_ run into issues later where the tool fails to do something critical that you wanted (a [Dead End Risk](Communication-Risk.md#Dead-End-Risk)
+Adopting complex software dependencies (as shown in the diagram above) might allow you to avoid complexity in your own codebase.
+However, this likely gives you a longer learning curve before you understand the tool, and you _might_ run into issues later where the tool fails to do something critical that you wanted (a [Dead End Risk](Complexity-Risk.md#Dead-End-Risk)).

-So, we now have split complexity into two:
+Using a software dependency allows us to split a project's complexity into two:

- - The inner complexity of the tool (how it works internally, its own [internal complexity](Complexity-Risk.md#Kolmogorov-Complexity)).
+ - The inner complexity of the dependency (how it works internally, its own [internal complexity](Complexity-Risk.md#Kolmogorov-Complexity)).
  - The complexity of the instructions that we need to write to make the tool work, [the protocol complexity](Communication-Risk.md#protocol-risk), which will be a function of the complexity of the tool itself.

 ![Types of Complexity For a Software Dependency](../images/generated/risks/software-dependency/protocol-complexity.png)

-### Software Tools

-In the same way as with a hand-tool, the bulk of the complexity of a software tool is hidden behind its interface.
-But, the more complex the _purpose_ of the tool, the more complex the interface will be.
+As the above diagram shows, the bulk of the complexity of a software tool is hidden behind its interface.
+The more complex the _purpose_ of the tool, the more complex the interface will need to be.

+### Designing Protocols

-Software is not constrained by _physical_ ergonomics in the same way as a tool is. <!-- tweet-end --> But ideally, it should have conceptual ergonomics: complexity is hidden away from the user behind the _User Interface_.
+Software is not constrained by _physical_ ergonomics in the same way as a tool is.
+But ideally, it should have conceptual ergonomics: complexity is hidden away from the user behind the _User Interface_.
 This is the familiar concept of [Abstraction](../thinking/Glossary.md#abstraction) we've already looked at.
 As we saw in [Communication Risk](Communication-Risk.md#learning-curve-risk), when we use a new protocol, we face [Learning Curve Risk](Communication-Risk.md#learning-curve-risk).

-To minimise this, we should apply the [Principal Of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) when designing protocols:
+To minimise this, we should apply the [Principal Of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) when designing our own protocols:

  - **The abstractions should map easily to how the user expects the tool to work.** For example, I _expect_ the trigger on a drill to start the drill turning.
  - **The abstractions should leverage existing idioms and knowledge.** In a new car I _expect_ to know what the symbols on the dashboard mean because I've driven other cars.